genesis3lib/extension-auth0/help.md

 **Default value**: Will be set at runtime based on your Auth0 configuration.

 **How to find it**:
-1. In Auth0 Dashboard, go to Actions ’ Flows
+1. In Auth0 Dashboard, go to Actions ï¿½ Flows
 2. Click on "Login" flow
 3. If you have custom Actions that add roles to tokens, note the claim key used
 4. Common values: `https://myapp.com/roles` or `roles`